-Grow Red Varieties
+Grow Red Brassica Varieties

 I have definitely observed that the infestations of cabbageworms are minimized on red varieties of brassicas.
 I imagine the butterfly instinctively seeks out a host that will best camouflage her children.
-When I have grown a row of red cabbages alongside of green cabbages, the red ones are definitely the least effected.
+When I have grown a row of red cabbages alongside green cabbages, the red ones are definitely the least affected.

 Brassicas love cool weather.
 There’s no need to wait till frost has passed to get them growing in the soil.
 Planting them early gives them a chance to grow and perhaps even produce before they are attacked by cabbageworms.

 Along the same lines as growing earlier varieties, growing brassicas from transplants allow them to grow bigger before transplanting.
 This way they will have a fighting chance when the cabbageworms start skeloton-izing them.
 Once they have been completely stripped of their baby leaves, there’s no chance of recovery.

 This is a long-term strategy, but pests and disease are most attracted to weak plants.
 Ensuring your plants are strong and healthy through nutrient-dense soil should reduce a lot of the common garden problems.

 Have you ever dealt with garden pests?
 How did you manage them?